brown-band/website/pages/scripts/1985-1986/fall/cornell.md

 This Week's Button: THIS CUD'S FOR YOU

-_Program Notes: Not much more needs to be added to the above commentary.
+:script-note[Not much more needs to be added to the above commentary.
 However, it should be noted that the Brown crowd did believe the micro-band to be the actual Cornell Band, and greeted it's initial appearance on the field with massive cheers of Boring!
-Boring! etc._
+Boring! etc.]